-In the first part of this article, we discussed different solutions for backing up data on your VPS.
+In the first part of this article, you explored different solutions for backing up data on your VPS.

 This article will explore the idea of redundancy.
 Redundant data is not a backup, but can give you a failover in case your primary method of accessing data becomes unavailable.

 How you choose to implement replication on your system mostly depends on how you are using your data, what failures you would like to guard against, and what how your visitors are interacting with your server instances.